nesl/Spectral-Predictability-TS/README.md

 Inside `gift_eval/`:

 1. Clone the GiftEval repository into `git_repo/`
-2. Populate `series/` with Arrow datasets
+2. Populate a `series/` repository with Arrow datasets from the GiftEval repo.

 ### Merge Results